Navigate this Section

 how can you ensure that you are building good habits from the beginning?

-and skills that effective teachers need.
+skills and knowledge that effective teachers need.

 Anyone who has been asked to teach a college class likely has sufficient knowledge